pmean/build-website/text/04/breaking-the-blind.md

 drugs being studied thins out the blood and increases the risk of the operation.

-You don\'t want to break the blind for any old reason, but if the patient has a legitimate reason to know, we should respect that.
+You don't want to break the blind for any old reason, but if the patient has a legitimate reason to know, we should respect that.
 Patients who volunteer for a research study cede a lot of their autonomy when they join.
 They let a random flip of the coin decide which